-What is a customer data platform?
 A customer data platform (CDP) is formally defined by the CDP Institute as “packaged software that creates a persistent, unified customer database that is accessible to other systems.”
-CDPs typically have four common functions:

-Find out how SAS® Customer Intelligence 360 goes beyond a traditional CDP to give you a deeper customer understanding from embedded predictive marketing analytics, contextual customer engagement across inbound and outbound channels, and compelling customer experiences tailored to each unique customer's journey.
+Is SAS a CDP?
+Yes – but also much more.
+Find out how SAS goes beyond a traditional CDP to give you a deeper customer understanding from embedded predictive marketing analytics, contextual customer engagement across inbound and outbound channels, and compelling customer experiences tailored to each unique customer's journey.

 Customer data platform: What you need to know

 The recent rise in popularity for CDPs has led to a considerable amount of market confusion.
-Vendors offering CDP solutions come from areas as varied as tag management and digital monitoring products, campaign management, web analytics and data integration.
-Others, albeit a smaller group, bill themselves as “pure-play” CDPs and tout standalone customer database capabilities more akin to a supercharged master data management solution.
+Vendors offering CDP solutions come from areas as varied as tag management, digital monitoring products, campaign management, web analytics and data integration.
+Other groups, although smaller, bill themselves as “pure-play” CDPs.
+They promote standalone customer database capabilities more like a supercharged master data management solution.
 Many of these offerings are dissimilar in capability, making comparative evaluations difficult.

-While the problems that have drawn marketers to the CDP are very real, and the upside for solving those problems significant, the marketplace for these products is nascent and will continue to evolve.
+The problems that have drawn marketers to the CDP are very real, and the upside for solving those problems is significant.
+But there is a growing belief among marketing technology analysts that these capabilities do not meet enough of a marketer’s objectives for the CDP to continue to be a standalone technology solution.
+Instead, many believe that CDPs will simply become standard parts of large enterprise marketing solution suites, such as multichannel marketing hubs or real-time interaction engines.
 It’s imperative for companies to carefully consider their CDP options.
-Marketers need to understand what they’re looking for and determine their specific needs, both for today and beyond.
+Marketers need to understand what the CDP solution under evaluation really offers and determine how many of their specific needs will be met for today and beyond.

 Established data infrastructures.

-For organizations with established data infrastructure and architecture, the requirement to import data into a CDP can have significant implementation and data synchronization costs.
+Importing all customer data into a CDP for marketing activity can have significant implementation and data synchronization costs for organizations with established data infrastructure and architecture.
+We call this the “lift and shift” problem.
 To work around this issue, companies may want to explore solutions that provide basic CDP capabilities (identity management, segmentation and data provision) without requiring a physical data move into a single database.
 While these solutions do exist, exploring them may require investigation beyond pure-play CDPs.

-While CDPs allow for audience segmentation, the core capabilities do not extend to capturing events, digital and otherwise, as they happen.
-Nor do they provide the ability to act on these events in real time (decisioning, triggering, next best offer execution, etc.).
-The lag in getting event information into a CDP can be anywhere from hours to days, and while some CDP vendors are developing adjunct analytics capabilities to supplement the core CDP functions, the sophistication of these varies widely, as does the integration functionality.
-If requirements extend past core CDP capabilities, it may be better to look at purpose-built tools that offer basic CDP functions but are designed for more broad-based journey orchestration and analytics activity.
+While CDPs allow for audience segmentation, the core capabilities typically support rule-based approaches.
+When algorithmic applications of segmentation enter a brand’s required use cases, real- time decisioning, triggering and next-best -offer execution frequently fall apart.
+While some CDP vendors are developing analytical capabilities to supplement their core CDP functions, the sophistication of these varies widely.
+If requirements extend past core CDP capabilities, it may be better to look at purpose-built tools like enterprise marketing suites.
+These suites offer basic CDP functions but are designed for more broad-based journey orchestration and analytics activity.

-A core characteristic of the CDP is provisioning unified customer data to other marketing applications.
+A core characteristic of the CDP is providing unified customer data to other marketing applications.
 But a common complaint is that the integrations to other systems are more complex and time-consuming than advertised.
-This problem is magnified when customer experience programs extend beyond marketing and into other areas that affect customers, such as sales, service, fraud and risk.
+This problem is magnified when customer experience programs extend beyond marketing and into other areas that affect customers (sales, service, fraud and risk).
 All these areas need to apply analytically driven contextual personalization to their customer activities, and the CDP is the logical place to get the needed customer data.
-In this situation, the need for real-time event detection, analytically driven decisions and cross-device identity matching will also carry over into areas outside marketing.
+In this situation, the need for real-time event detection, analytically driven decisions and cross-device identity matching will carry over into areas outside marketing.

 Going beyond the CDP with seamless integration